-The third class of automatic program interrupt, In put-Output, is handled by these instructions.
+The third class of automatic program interrupt, In-put-Output, is handled by these instructions.
 The channel synchronizer originating the interrupt and the specific cause of it may be determined.
 Normal processing will be resumed when the affected indicators are reset.

-TEST INPL JT-OUTPUT INDICATORS т 10
+TEST INP UT-OUTPUT INDICATORS T 10

-Operation: Test Indicator: If set, (CC) + $1 \longrightarrow CC$
+Operation: Test Indicator: If set, $(CC) + 1 \longrightarrow CC$ If reset, $(CC) + 2 \longrightarrow CC$

-OP Code; If reset, $(CC) + 2 \rightarrow CC$ 64
+OP Code; Cycles: 64 2

-Cycles: 2

-m